English (ENG)

 Advanced study of a selected period, writer(s), or movement in diverse literature.
 Offered every spring.

-ENG 450 STUDIES IN POETRY
+ENG 450 TOPICS IN THE STUDY OF POETRY

 3, 3/0